mozman/ezdxf/docs/source/tutorials/mtext.rst

-The parameter `scale` determines how much border there is around the text, the value is based on the text height, and should be in the range of 1 - 5, where 1 fits exact the MText entity.
+The parameter `scale` determines how much border there is around the text, the value is based on the text height, and should be in the range of 1 - 5, where 1 fits exact the MTEXT entity.

 .. image:: gfx/mtext_bg_color.png
     :align: center